makesource/ViewModelBindable/README.md

 #### Usage

 `bindStyles()` is used for styling your views.
 This method is optional.
-So you don't need to implement it.
+So implement it if you need.

 - If your app support localized text or images, then styling it in 'bindStyles()'
 - If your app support theme-based design that depends on user setting